Tax guide

 No. Investment discussions should focus on goals, risk profile, suitability, disclosures, costs, and documented assumptions.

-What should be ready before an advisory session?
+For investment advisory, what should be ready before an advisory session?

 Prepare income, expenses, assets, liabilities, goals, time horizon, insurance, existing investments, tax context, and risk comfort.